0x71pp17/JS/Modular/Random_Password_Generator/README.md

   - `crypto.getRandomValues()` is part of **Web Crypto API**, a browser-built interface for secure cryptographic operations.
   - It runs **locally**—no network requests are made.
   - The term "API" refers to its role as a standardized **programming interface** to access the browser’s underlying cryptographic capabilities.
-  - Leverages OS-level entropy sources (e.g., `/dev/urandom` on Linux) for true unpredictability.
+  - Leverages OS-level entropy sources (e.g., `/dev/urandom` on Linux, `BCryptGenRandom` on Windows, `Secure Enclave` on macOS) for true unpredictability.